Flight Delay Compensation Calculator

 Does EU261 apply to all flights?

-How do I claim my compensation?
+How do I claim flight delay compensation?